Hunter Brown (book series)

-Hunter Brown is a series of Christian fantasy books.
-The troubled teen is a sixteen-year-old boy named Hunter Brown who joins a group called the Codebearers and fights an enemy called the Shadow.
+Hunter Brown is a series of Christian fantasy books about a troubled teen named Hunter Brown, an eighteen year-old boy who joins a group called Dani's Merchants and fights an enemy called the Beluga.
 The first book was released in 2008, the second in the fall of 2009, and the third and final book was released in the winter of 2011.
 The books are written by two brothers, Christopher and Allan Miller.

 About the Books

 The books are written in the first person, narrated by Hunter Brown.
 They are written by two brothers, Christopher and Alan Miller.
 The Miller Brothers are both CG animators, and they included digitally drawn illustrations in their books.